FormidableLabs/trace-pkg/README.md

 WARN To address collapsed file conflicts, see logs & read: https://npm.im/trace-pkg#handling-collapsed-files
 ```

 In the above example, collapsed "sources" are application files _outside_ of `node_modules` that were collapsed.
 Collapsed "dependencies" are files that are part of `node_modules` packages that we summarize for convenience at the package name level.
-Typically, projects encountering collapsed file conflicts do so with dependencies in a monorepo or other structure tha packages below the current working directory.
+Typically, projects encountering collapsed file conflicts do so with dependencies in a monorepo or other structure that packages above the current working directory.

 To ensure you never accidentally miss collapsed files, the `options` / `packages.<PKG_NAME>` field is set by default to `collapsed.bail = true` so that `trace-pkg` will throw an error if any collapsed conflicts are detected.
 Please consider keeping this enabled to save you from potentially bad production runtime errors!